 - Vigorously advocating on your behalf at trial, challenging the state to prove its case beyond a reasonable doubt

-How Is a Criminal Case Different from a Civil Case?
+How Is a Ohio Criminal Case Different from an Ohio Civil Case?

 The criminal justice system has several key differences from the civil justice system.
 The most important difference is that the state, which prosecutes a criminal case, has the burden to prove your guilt beyond a reasonable doubt.
 This is a far higher standard of proof than the plaintiff in a civil case has.
 Civil lawsuit plaintiffs only need to prove their case by a preponderance of the evidence, or that it is more likely than not that the defendant committed the alleged conduct.

 A defendant in a criminal case also has certain rights that defendants in civil cases do not have.
 Most important of these is the privilege against self-incrimination, popularly known as “taking the Fifth”.
 A criminal defendant cannot be forced to take the stand in his or her criminal trial.
 Given the state’s overwhelming burden of proof, a criminal defense has no obligation to present any evidence or argument, since if the state cannot resolve all reasonable doubts as to the defendant’s guilt, the defendant must be acquitted.